hiranumn/BackpropDemonstration/README.md

 - `a`: the output of `feedforward()`.
 - `label`: the true label for an input datapoint.

 The objective of this functions is to calculate an error term for each node in non-input layer.
-The values are outputted in a form similar to `a`, and we will call this `delta`.
+The error term of node $n$ is the partial derivative of the likelihood function with respect to the pre-synaptic value of $n$.
+The values are stored in a form similar to `a`, and we will call this `delta`.
 Here is an example:
 ```
 delta = [M1, M2, ... , Mn]
 ```